yast/yast-installation/doc/control-file.md

-    For example, it is possible to set the language variable in the configuration file if the installation language is to be forced for some reason, eg. if an IT department wants to force French installations, say in Quebec, Canada, then the entire dialog can be skipped.
+    For example, it is possible to set the language variable in the configuration file if the installation language is to be forced for some reason, e.g. if an IT department wants to force French installations, say in Quebec, Canada, then the entire dialog can be skipped.
 If the IT department is to recommend some settings but still give the user the choice to change the default settings, the